microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Creating and sharing assignments

-Now that you have a dev container, you can upload this to a repository in which your students can access it for their assignments.
-You could include assignment instructions in a README, any base or template code needed for the assignment, and then a .devcontainer so that they all have a consistent development experience.
-This can all be uploaded as a single repo.
+Now that you have a dev container, you can upload it to a repository so that your students can access it for their assignments.
+You can include assignment instructions in a README, as well as any base or template code needed for the assignment, and a .devcontainer file so that they all have a consistent development experience.
+All of these files can be uploaded as a single repo.

 Make sure you have [Git installed](https://git-scm.com/downloads).
 You can [initialize a new Git repository](https://code.visualstudio.com/docs/editor/versioncontrol#_initialize-a-repository) from your container project in VS Code.
 Alternatively, you can use `git init` from your project’s directory in the command line.